-1. The overall lack of a [visible] filesystem, and web-browser limitations.
+1. The overall lack of a visible filesystem, and the web browser's limitations on downloading.

-I want to be able to download things from the web on my phone (ringtones from indie bands, content-creations from Mobile17 or band-promotions at Mozes, images from websites that I want to save and open later on my desktop) — Why did I pay for 8GB of space that I can't friggin use!
-Is this a joke?
+I want to be able to download things from the web onto my phone.
+Ringtones from indie bands, content-creations from Mobile17 or band-promotions at Mozes, or images from websites that I want to save and open later on my Mac, for example. — Did I just pay for 8GB of storage that I can't use?

-Downloading music is not possible from the iTunes Store (not accessible on-the-go) or even just random websites.
-The same goes for ringtones, spreadsheets, and other files.
-One thing that it does do surprisingly well, though, is read PDFs!
+Downloading music is not currently possible from the iTunes Store, or even just random websites. — The same goes for ringtones, spreadsheets, and other files.
+One thing that it does do surprisingly well, though, is read PDFs! 👍🏻

-There is also no flash support (yet) as many already are aware of, so no cartoons or games either.
+There is also no Adobe Flash support (yet?) as many already are aware of, so no cartoons or games either. 😕

 2. Why can't I do [obvious task]?

-Numerous times I've run into problems with not being able to do very simple tasks… the iPhone's simplicity actually makes it MORE complicated.
+Numerous times, I've run into problems with not being able to do very simple tasks.
+It's almost like the iPhone's simplicity actually makes it more complicated.

-After choosing the E-mail option, I was presented with a blank message, not including his e-mail address or any of what I'd typed before.
-Of course he's not in my Address Book, so I had to go back to the Mail section, write his e-mail address on my hand (since you can't copy and paste??) with a PEN…. analog style (wtf!!), then type it in manually into that new message with a new subject.
-Is this a joke?
-How is that productive at all… shame on you Apple.
+- After choosing the “Email Photo” option, I was presented with a blank message, not including the sender's email address or any of what I'd typed before. — Of course, he's not in my address book, so I had to go back to the “Mail” section, write his email address on my hand with a pen (since you can't copy-and-paste?!), analog style… then type that manually into the new message with a new subject and no original context. 😡

 3. You can't type fast without a lot of practice, and entering passwords isn't so private.

-The other thing I noticed was that when you're logging into various websites… even though Safari blocks out the text as you enter your password… the keyboard still magnifies whatever you're typing to a distance visible from at least 5 feet.
-Not very safe.
-This is unfortunately a design flaw with the text entry in general, don’t plan on surfing the web in public yet.
+Also, when you're logging into various websites, even though the web browser blocks out the text as you enter your password… the keyboard still magnifies whatever you're typing at a distance visible to anyone within a meter or two.
+Not very secure/private.

 So far, the best way I've found to type on the iPhone is by flipping it sideways like a T-Mobile Sidekick.
 With both thumbs doing the work, you can keep the device steady with your palms and your lettering consistent.
-However, you can't activate the tilt feature in any area but the web-browser (so you're screwed in the SMS/E-mail areas, where you really need to be able to type).
-Why would they do that?
+However, you can't activate the tilt feature in any section but the web browser, so you're sort of screwed in the “SMS” and “Mail” sections, where you really need to be able to type. 😕

-No AOL/MSN Instant Messengers, no picture messaging, no video-conferencing (although that’s a bit of a long-shot).. and even just sending pictures via e-mail is a pain in the arse unless it's the start of a conversation. (see problem #2)
+No AIM or MSN Messenger, no picture messaging, and no video-conferencing.
+(Although, that last one's a bit of a long shot. 😅) — Even just sending pictures via email is a pain unless it's the start of a new conversation, as mentioned above.

-Also, I have to click several times needlessly past the Mail folders just to toggle between Mail accounts… similarly structured to that of an iPod, but with another useless level.
-Think about how annoying “Artist -> Albums -> Useless -> Songs” would be… having to tap that extra time for no reason — it’s like that.
-I don't need to go into the “Sent” folder of any given mail account unless I'm going out of the way to look for it.
-Even better would be a single screen that I can view the three newest [non-SPAM] messages I've received at each address, but now I'm just dreaming based on what I've seen so far… Sigh.
+Also, I have to tap several times needlessly past the “Mail” folders just to switch email accounts.
+It's like browsing the folder structure of an iPod, but with a somewhat useless level in-between. — I don't need to go into the “Sent” folder of any email account unless I'm going out of the way to look for it, so why include that in the navigation?
+Even better would be a single screen where I can view the three newest messages that I've received on each account, but now I'm just dreaming based on what I've seen so far… sigh. 😶

 6. You need an adapter to use other headphones.

-This is a HUGE dealbreaker for me.
-I loved being able to occasionally tether through my old phone via Bluetooth and surf the web on my laptop… especially on trips.
-The iPhone does not support this.
-I am outraged… every phone I've owned in the last 5 years has and this doesn't?
-And this costs how much?
+This is a huge dealbreaker for me.
+I loved being able to tether for mobile-internet through my previous handsets using Bluetooth so that I could surf the web on my laptop. — The iPhone does not support this, even though the Mac does… I can't believe it.
+Every phone that I've owned in the past 5 years has had this feature, and this doesn't?
+And, it costs how much? 😭

-9. I'm locked in with AT&T; for 2 years on this phone!
+9. I'm locked in with AT&T for 2 years with this phone!